 - Favorable weather conditions

-You are simply overcome with an overwhelming sense of joy and gratitude, your heart beats faster, not only due to the altitude, but also because of the picturesque natural beauty that surrounds you.
+You are simply overcome with a sense of joy and gratitude.
+Your heart beats faster, not only because of the altitude but also the picturesque natural beauty that surrounds you.

 Don’t miss out on the Red Valley

-One fork leads back down to the parking area and the other will take you on a short adventure (1.5 km/45 minute hike) to the lookout point of Red Valley.
+One fork leads back down to the parking area and the other will take you on a short adventure (1.5 km/45-minute hike) to the lookout point of Red Valley.

-The Way Back to the Trailhead
+The way back to the trailhead

 We then left Cusipata and headed back to Cusco.
 Along the way, we made a stop for our boxed lunch.
 We arrived in Cusco around 3 pm with enough time to relax and get ready for a celebratory dinner.
 This time with pisco sours 😉

-What to Pack for Rainbow Mountain
+What to pack for Rainbow Mountain

-- Waterproofed hiking shoes
+- Waterproof hiking shoes

 - Sunblock and sunglasses